sbi-rostock/nupack-serve/README.md

 1 2 3
 ```

-then call mfe with the following command line invocation:
+then, call mfe with the following command line invocation:
 ```
 $ mfe -multi test
 ```